RadosPerovic/Interview4Create/README.md

 For the business logic itself, the principles of DDD were applied (business logic in the model itself, Identity as a separate object for the specific identification of entities etc).

 The business logic and tests were written using concepts from the Unit Testing book by author Vladimir Khorikov.
 Used FluentAssertion library for results assertion.

+Used Scrutor library for dependency injection.